melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-hpv.md

 ==consent URL==

+If you do not respond, you’ll get automatic reminders.
+Responding will stop reminders.

 ### Talk to your child about what they want

 We suggest you talk to ==patient name== about the vaccination before you respond to us.